dangus1924/cs-module-project-iterative-sorting/README.md

 ## Objectives

-- describe the differences between Linear and Binary Search algorithms
+- describe the differences between Linear and Binary Search algorithms [A] The difference between Linear and BS is tha BS is much more effective than Linear in most cases because it takes less time to search an element than Linear.
+Linear checks the each element in a given array one by one in an sequential fashion to find if the element is present in the array.
+Binary is more effecient because it starts in the middle and then compare searches either from the left or from the right.
 - define what runtime complexity is, differentiate between various classifications and categorize the performance of an algorithm using Big O notation
+    [A]
 - distinguish when to use, classify the performance, and implement code to conduct classic iterative sorting algorithms

 ## Introduction